madmachineio/docs/docs/projects/overview.md

 - [**SwiftIO Maker Kit**](./swiftio-maker-kit/overview) - use the modules in the maker kit to try a dozen missions.
 You will use these components to build simple circuits and program your board.

-- [**SwiftIO Circuit Playgrounds**](./swiftio-circuit-playgrounds) - learn basic knowledge about electronics and Swift language using an all-in-one kit.
+- [**SwiftIO Playground**](./swiftio-playground) - learn basic knowledge about electronics and Swift language using an all-in-one kit.
 During learning, you don't need to build the circuits as all modules have been connected to the board.